johnmidgley/opencola-alpha/README.md

 Welcome to the [OpenCola](https://opencola.io) alpha.
 We look forward to hearing your feedback and getting help ironing out the wrinkles.
 While a lot of the foundation is complete, we will continually be working on adding new features and making it easier to install / use.
 Some key things that we will be working on:

 1. **Sharing arbitrary files**: Currently, the things you share must be on the web (pages, PDFs, images).
 We will add functionality so that you can share content directly from your computer.
-2. **Personas**: All activity is associated to single idenity.
-We will add functionality so that you can have different personas (family, friends, work, etc.) so that you can segment you activity in intuitive ways.
-3. **Mobile Apps**: You can use OpenCola on mobile as a web app, but we intend to have native apps to make things easier to use.
+2. **Mobile Apps**: You can use OpenCola on mobile as a web app, but we intend to have native apps to make things easier to use.
-4. **Data Importers**: Since most people have a lot of content on existing sites, we will implement importers to make it easy to import activity into OpenCola.
+3. **Data Importers**: Since most people have a lot of content on existing sites, we will implement importers to make it easy to import activity into OpenCola.

 Feel free to add issues you come across to [issues](https://github.com/johnmidgley/opencola-alpha/issues) for this repo (preferred) or email dev@opencola.io.
 If you have questions, please use the [discussions](https://github.com/johnmidgley/opencola-alpha/discussions) area, so that others can benefit from the answers.